aormorningstar/HeisenbergED/README.md

 | numKrylovVecs  | dimension of the Krylov subspace  | Int  | 10  |
 | maxIter  | maximum number of Arnoldi iterations  | Int  | 200  |

-For example, a slurm job script could like like
+For example, a slurm job script could look like

 ```
 #!/bin/bash